auth0-samples/auth0-react-samples/04-Calling-an-API/README.md

-# Auth0 React Centralized Login + Calling an API
+# Auth0 React Calling an API

 This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
 The calls to the API are made with the user's `access_token`.
 The sample makes use of Auth0's hosted login page which provides centralized authentication.
 The sample uses create-react-app.